 If you love nature, photography or good food, you will find lots of great spots in the Faroe Islands.
-It can be considered an alternative to Iceland, since it offers equally dramatic nature, but with much fewer tourists and often the prices are a bit lower.
+It can be considered an alternative to Iceland since it offers an equally dramatic nature, but with much fewer tourists and often the prices are a bit lower.

 Facts about the Faroe Islands

 The Faroe Islands are located southeast of Iceland and immediately north of Scotland.
 The islands are a part of the Kingdom of Denmark, but completely autonomous – it has been self-governing since 1948, although it still receives military, legal and financial support from Denmark.

 The climate is cold, windy and humid.
 There is a total of 779 islands, of which 18 are considered major.
 Only a select few of them are inhabited.
 They are connected by ferries, boats and helicopters.
 Most of the islands are rocky and relatively empty of human constructions.
 The Faroe Islands are highly famous for their dramatic cliffs.
 Several islands are very green when you get a bit inwards, and wildflowers and plants are common.
 A fun fact is that the Faroes don’t have any native trees, but some species have been introduced over the years.

 With a population of just 52,700 people and a total area of 1,400 square kilometers, it is a small and often overlooked territory.
 However, in recent years, the beautiful and largely untouched nature of the Faroe has attracted more and more tourists.